Tatsi/Graphics-Projects/README.md

 # Computer Animation

-For Computer Animation course I was provided with large data set of motion capture data in [BVH format](https://research.cs.wisc.edu/graphics/Courses/cs-838-1999/Jeff/BVH.html).
+For Aalto Universitys Computer Animation course I was provided with large data set of motion capture data in [BVH format](https://research.cs.wisc.edu/graphics/Courses/cs-838-1999/Jeff/BVH.html).
 The goal was to implement different animation and physics algorithms by using this data as the base.
 Programming was done with [Processing](https://processing.org/).
 For a single task several methods were implemented to illustrate their benefits and pitfalls.
 The functions that I implemented include:

 * BVH parser and showing the motion on a skeleton
 * Linear interpolation and linear interpolation of Euler angles of coordinates